d-rorschach/Todo-List/README.md

 # Todo-List
 Using JavaScript Only
-here I have used localstroage of the browser.
-This todo list has features like add, update, delete, delete all, search
+.
+Here you can add a title and description of your task.
+I have used localstroage of browser to store data.
+This todo list has features like add, update, delete, delete all, search on basis of titles.